Sahian Sanabria Master Leveled Student Intern

-Vagner Oliveira, Student Intern
+Vagner Oliveira, Master Level Student Intern

 Vagner, a counseling student at Dallas Theological Seminary, is pursuing a Master of Arts in Counseling.
 He and his wife, Katie, have served in ministry and missions in Brazil, Finland, Japan, and the U.S., helping people heal and grow in their faith.
 Vagner